cs4241-19a/a2-shortstack/README.md

 4. Deploy your project to Glitch, and fill in the appropriate fields in your package.json file.
 5. Ensure that your project has the proper naming scheme `a2-yourname` so we can find it.
 6. Modify the Readme to the specifications below.
 7. Create and submit a Pull Request to the original repo.
-Only one member needs to submit a pull request.
+Label the pull request as follows: a2-gitusername-firstname-lastname

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---